-These financial statements are general purpose financial statements which have been prepared in accordance with the Corporations Act 2001, Accounting Standards and Interpretations, and complies with other requirements of the law.
+These financial statements are general purpose financial statements which have been prepared in accordance with the Corporations Act 2001, Accounting Standards and Interpretations, and comply with other requirements of the law.
 The financial report includes the consolidated financial statements of the Group.
+For the purpose of preparing the consolidated statements, the Company is a for-profit enfity.